AdMeynard/BoundaryEffectsReduction/README.md

 * `TimeFrequencyScaleRep` contains the functions generating Time-Frequency and Time-Scale representations such as STFT, Synchrosqueezing Transform, Reassignment, or ConceFT.
 * `Scripts` contains the scripts to perform the experiments detailed in the paper.
 Some corresponding results are directly provided in subfolder `Results`.

-The folder `Notes` contains the paper and the associated Supplementary Material.
+The folder `Paper` contains the article and the associated Supplementary Materials.

 # Authors